Ciscoo45/chauffage-home-assistant/README.md

 Forks here:

 .
+Presence-Absence (default, this one): [ProdOk]
+    - based on Argonaute version
+    - different mode names (Presence-Absence, instead of AutoConfort-AutoEco)
+    - single Absence mode
-Presence-Absence (default, this one): with different mode names, and single Absence mode, and 'radiateur' switch name instead of 'chauffage' [ProdOk]
+    - 'radiateur' switch name instead of 'chauffage'

 .
+Week-Vs-WE: [WorkInProgress]
+    - based on Presence-Absence version
-Week-Vs-WE: based on Presence-Absence, support multiple schedules for Presence mode (ex Week & Weekend) [WorkInProgress]
+    - support multiple schedules for Presence mode (ex Week & Weekend)

 Thanks Argonaute for this beautiful work and tuto!!